WebClient.UploadValuesTaskAsync Method (Uri, NameValueCollection)

 The URI formed by combining BaseAddress, and address is invalid.

 There was no response from the server hosting the resource.

-The Content-type header value is not nullptr and is not application/x-www-form-urlencoded.
+The Content-type header value is not null and is not application/x-www-form-urlencoded.

 This operation will not block.
 The returned Task<TResult> object will complete after the name/value collection has been uploaded to the resource.
 The name/value collection is sent asynchronously using thread resources that are automatically allocated from the thread pool.